zhongturtle/FCND-P4-Estimation-CPP/README.md

 2. In `QuadEstimatorEKF.cpp`, implement the state prediction step in the `PredictState()` functon.
 If you do it correctly, when you run scenario `08_PredictState` you should see the estimator state track the actual state, with only reasonably slow drift, as shown in the figure below:

 ![predict drift](images/predict-slow-drift.png)
+   - this fuction , we use attitude.Rotate_BtoI(<V3F>) to rotate a vector from body frame to inertial frame

 3. Now let's introduce a realistic IMU, one with noise.
 Run scenario `09_PredictionCov`.
 You will see a small fleet of quadcopter all using your prediction code to integrate forward.
 You will see two plots:
    - The top graph shows 10 (prediction-only) position X estimates